 - Obsession with appearance and the desire to lose weight

-If you have noticed your teenager struggling with any of the above signs and symptoms, it is important to connect with professional help immediately.
+If you have noticed your teenager struggling with any of the above signs and symptoms, it is important to immediately contact professional help.
 Because of the nature of mental illness, seeking interventions as soon as possible can help prevent worsening issues and improve the prognosis of your child’s situation.

 How to Help Your Teen